Writing Custom Systems¶

 }

-If your system needs to provide configuration to the application:
+If your system starts infrastructure (like a container) and needs to pass connection details to the application:

 private val options: MySystemOptions